ntno/mkdocs-terminal/documentation/docs/configuration/extensions/index.md

 # Configuration

-Extensions are configured as part of `mkdocs.yml` – the MkDocs configuration file.
-The following sections contain two example configurations to bootstrap your documentation project.
+Extensions are enabled in the MkDocs configuration file.
+See below for two example configurations to bootstrap your documentation project.

 ## Minimal Config

-This configuration is a good starting point for when you're using Terminal for MkDocs for the first time.
-The best idea is to explore the [suggested extensions](#suggested-extensions) and gradually add what you want to use:
+The minimal configuration is a good starting point for when you're using MkDocs for the first time.
+You can explore the [suggested extensions](#suggested-extensions) and gradually add extensions as needed:

 ``` yaml
 markdown_extensions: